 In fact most of my 50+ collection was given away to my students in my history class in February 1973.
 The Tamiya USS Missouri was a large model kit almost three feet long if my memory is correct.
 Today you will have to reach deep in your pocket to buy another one.

-Last week going on Amazon I found that Trumpeter had a 1/350 scale model of a Tribal class destroyer.
-I had always wanted to build a model of HMCS Athabaskan which was a sister ship along with the Haida.
+Last week, going on Amazon, I found that Trumpeter had a 1/350 scale model of a Tribal class destroyer.
+I had always wanted to build a model kit of HMCS Athabaskan which was the sister ship of HCMS Haida.